talesfromanewdad/talesfromanewdad.github.io/_posts/2016-01-08-to-my-daughter.md

 ###Love###
 Love is not objective.
 It's nearly impossible to explain and each person you ask will describe it differently.
 Here are a few tips I can offer you:

 * Always respect yourself.
-Do not allow others to influence how you feel about yourself.
+Don't allow others to influence how you feel about yourself.

 * Relationships are partnerships.
-There is no majority stakeholder.
+There's no majority stakeholder.
 Both are equal.

 * Love knows no race, religion, or gender.
 We do not pick who we love.
+Follow your heart, but don't completely ignore your brain.

 * Be honest with yourself and with your partner.
 Don't attempt to be someone you aren't in order to appeal to another.

 ###Our World###
-The world you were born into is both extraordinary *and* atrocious.
-Our society has made great strides over the last century, but intolerance and a culture of ignorance threatens to destroy all that we have all worked to hard to build.
+The world you were born into is both extraordinary **and** atrocious.
+Our society has made great strides over the last century, but intolerance and a culture of ignorance threatens to destroy all that we have all worked so hard to build.
 Despite being the age of information, where ignorance should be nonexistent, people seem to go out of their way to ignore logic and fact.
 Some even take pride in their ignorance.
-We must not succumb to this way of thinking.
+We must not succumb to this way of thinking (_or **not** thinking, depending on how you look at it_).
 Education is the key to maintaining our society.
 With education, comes understanding, and with understanding comes tolerance and patience, and with tolerance and patience, comes peace and prosperity.

 ##The Future##
 I look forward to...